 Please see additional program cancellation policy information.

-All participating students are automatically enrolled in Cultural Insurance Services International (CISI) health insurance for the duration of their study abroad program.
-This insurance is included in the program fee, and there is no additional cost to the student.
+This insurance program is included in the program fee, and there is no additional cost.
 This coverage should not replace your primary insurance.

 The Trustees of the University reserve the right to change tuition rates and make additional changes whenever necessary.